MrCookie-For-Programmers/ytincmd/README.md

+#IMPORTANT NOTE: MACOS AND WINDOWS ARENT TESTED
+make sure the requirements.txt has the correct name for each os in the command btw

 ASCII Video Player 🎬👾
 This Python script is a wild little creation that plays YouTube videos directly in your console as glorious ASCII art.
 It even attempts to sync the audio, turning your terminal into a retro-futuristic multimedia experience.
 It's like watching a movie on a super-low-fi, interdimensional screen.

+This project is a multi-platform beast, with a dedicated script for Linux, Windows, and macOS to handle audio playback natively.

 Features
 Plays YouTube videos as ASCII art in the console.